SayHomeBuy.com

 Tax Benefits of Home Ownership

-Interest rate charges and other related costs to close your mortgage loan are generally tax deductible.
+Interest rate charges and other related costs to service your mortgage loan are generally tax deductible.

 Need a financial advice from a CPA: